shakhscode/WebApplication-using-Bokeh-Panel/README.md

-# Python Web App Prototype
+# Python Web App Prototype using Bokeh & Panel
-**Is it possible to design a fully operational web application using Python ?
-The answer is yes.
-But is it possible to build a web application in python without using web development framework like Flask and Django.
-The answer is still yes.
-We can create web applications without using any web framework just using Bokeh and Panel which require only few lines of python codes.**
+#### Aim:

-I have created the prototype of a web application using python libraries- bokeh and panel and pushed the files into this repository.
+Designing a multi-interface interactive web application prototype using python Bokeh and Panel that takes login information from the user and shows a visual report.
+#### Used tools:
+Python, Matplotlib, Bokeh, Panel.

+#### Experience gained:
+Dashboarding with python panel, Designing interactive web application with Bokeh.

 ## The prototype